-27. A student who believes that he/she has been aggrieved must first attempt to seek an informal resolution with the instructor.
+27. A student who believes that a reason for a grievance has occurred must first attempt to seek an informal resolution with the instructor.
 If the student is unable to resolve the issue, the student seeks the intervention of the department chairperson.
-If the department chairperson cannot resolve the dispute, the matter is then forwarded to the Assoc.
-Dean.
-The Assoc.
-Dean seeks to reach an informal resolution through mediation between the parties.
-If the mediation at the Assoc.
-Dean's level is unsuccessful, the Assoc.
-Dean schedules a hearing by the School's Grievance At the hearing, the student and the faculty member present their cases.
+If the department chairperson cannot resolve the dispute, the matter is then forwarded to the School's Grade Grievance Committee for a hearing.
+At the hearing, the student and the faculty member present their cases.
 The Committee deliberates and recommends a decision to the Dean, who makes a final decision on the matter and informs the student of the decision in writing.
 The decision may be based on the Committee's recommendation or a modification thereof.
 Students should refer to the University's policy on "Student Academic Grievance Procedures" for more detailed information regarding the informal and formal processes to be followed when a student wants to initiate a grievance against a faculty member.